 Disk Utility includes a command to restore certain permissions to what they were originally.
 This command affects only about 50 software packages (including the core elements of Mac OS X).
 It doesn't change the permissions for any third-party software, and it only resets permissions to what they were originally-which could, in theory, have been wrong.
-So it's not the cure-all that many pundits have proclaimed it to be.
+So it's not the cure-all that many pundits have proclaimed it to be, and I don't recommend it as a preventive maintenance procedure.
 But it can solve real problems, including problems that involve third-party software (which depends on parts of Mac OS X that must, in turn, have the correct permissions).